How Spatially Modulated Activity Reshapes Active Polymer Conformations: Continuum Model

+with $D_0 = Dl_p$.
+Here we focus on the free end case for a two-fold reason: on the one hand, this is the condition that polymers experience at equilibrium and hence it allows us to rely on the previous works done on polymers at equilibrium (for example Ref.~\cite{harnau1995dynamic}).
+On the other hand, this is the case which has been numerically studied in Ref.~\cite{Bianco2018} where the shrinkage of the gyration radius has been reported.
+We highlight the fact that the nature of the end beads can strongly influence the structure and dynamics of an active filament, e.g., when pushing a load~\cite{isele2016dynamics,fily2020buckling,maurya2025characteristic} or when the end monomer leads the dynamics~\cite{li2023nonequilibrium, vatin2024conformation,sahoo2025target}.
+Notice that Eq.~\eqref{eq:BC-1} is equivalent to request that

-that is, that the dynamics of the center of mass is governed by the net force on the polymer.
-As explained in full detail later on and in Appendix~\ref{app:1}, it is necessary to introduce a finite bending rigidity to enforce the finiteness of the denominator in Eq.~\eqref{eq:r_CM-1}. {In fact, as already discussed in Ref.\cite{Malgaretti2024}, a small but finite bending rigidity identifies a cutoff mode $n_p=\frac{l_p}{b} = \sqrt{\frac{G}{D b^2}}$ above which the amplitudes of modes decay as $n^{-4}$ hence enforcing the convergence of the denominator.}
+that is, that the dynamics of the center of mass is governed by the net force on the polymer. \pa{We remark that the introduction of a small (but finite) bending rigidity is crucial.
+In fact, as shown in Ref.~\cite{Malgaretti2024}, the dynamics of a flexible Rouse polymer with finite activity strongly depends on the number of Rouse modes that are considered; when infinitely many Rouse modes are accounted for, the denominator in Eq.~\eqref{eq:r_CM-1} diverges and the polymer becomes passive.
+This is quite inconvenient, since the underlying idea of the Rouse model is to capture the dynamics of the ``real'' polymer by summing over all the modes.
+In Ref.~\cite{Malgaretti2024}, we showed that dding a small bending rigidity eventually removes the dependence on the number of modes accounted for, identifying a cutoff mode $n_p=\frac{l_p}{b} = \sqrt{\frac{G}{D b^2}}$ above which the amplitudes of modes decay as $n^{-4}$, which enforces the convergence of the denominator.}